gabssanto/Color-terminal-lib-C/README.md

 # Color your terminal in C
-A lib for coloring a terminal in C
+A code to color a terminal in C